material-motion/material-motion/specifications/transition_directors.md

 **Directionality**: Transition Directors think in terms of "left" and "right + a direction.

 **View duplication**: Transition Directors should have a view duplicator.

-The view duplicator should already be created by the time